slerman12/BrokenWisdoms-V2-in-progress/1-Sam.md

         - Right to Talk About Suicide Seriously
         - Publicly Funded Event Organizing to the Public
         - Hospital Environments
+        - Transcendental Meditation Instructions in Therapy and Schools for Free
         - Intimacy Healing
         - Approach Consent Apps
         - Recognizing Love Starvation